Zayn Malik: 2010–2015: The X Factor and One Direction

 In November 2014, the group's fourth album, Four, was released.
 The album was their fourth consecutive number-one album, debuting at number one in 18 countries and selling 3.2 million copies.
 Singles "Steal My Girl" and "Night Changes" both achieved platinum status in the US, among other countries.
 In 2015, the group began the On The Road Again Tour.
 On 18 March 2015, following the band's 16th show of the tour, it was announced that Malik had become overwhelmed with stress and would be absent for the remaining shows of the Asian leg of the tour.

 One week later, on 25 March 2015, the band announced his departure.
 In the band's official statement, Malik cited his desire to live as a "normal 22-year-old who is able to relax and have some private time out of the spotlight", and denied rumours of any rift between the members, explaining that they had been supportive of the decision.
-However, in a December 2015 interview with The Fader, Malik expressed that he was unhappy with the group's musical direction, noting that "there was never any room for me to experiment creatively in the band" and "if I would sing a hook or a verse slightly R&B, or slightly myself, it would always be recorded 50 times until there was a straight version that was pop, generic as f—, so they could use that version".
+However, in a December 2015 interview with The Fader, Malik expressed that he was unhappy with the group's musical direction, noting that "there was never any room for me to experiment creatively in the band" and "if I would sing a hook or a verse slightly R&B, or slightly myself, it would always be recorded 50 times until there was a straight version that was pop, generic as fuck, so they could use that version".
 In an interview given to Apple Music the next month, Malik stated that "I think I always wanted to go, from like the first year" and "I never really wanted to be there, like in the band.
 I just gave it a go because it was there at the time ...
-I instantly realized it wasn’t for me, because I realized I couldn’t put any input in".
+I instantly realised it wasn't for me, because I realised I couldn't put any input in".